 I found this wonderful article “Life Lessons from Toy Story 4” by Rita Dunaway.
 The author gives us a look at the life lessons we can learn from the movie Toy Story 4.
 Toy Story 4 centers around a new toy named “Forky.”
 Actually, he’s not a fork; he’s a plastic spork.
 Bonnie, the little girl who owns Woody and the other lovable toys, created Forky with her own hands on her first day in kindergarten.
 How many of you remember how afraid you were on your first day?
-Bonnie is very proud of her creation, having made him from forky life lessonsscraps of craft materials scavenged from the trash.
+Bonnie is very proud of her creation, having made him from scraps of craft materials scavenged from the trash.

 Lovable Woody sees at once how much Bonnie loves Forky.
 Forky cannot conceive how anyone could love him.
 The author tells us, “He can’t seem to see himself as an object of value.
 He cannot grasp the concept of having a purpose, or of being loved.
 He sees himself as, well, trash.”